miqui/git-prompt/README.md

-# Informative git prompt for bash and fish
+# git prompt for bash